-The headlines tell of rising death tolls.
+The headlines tell of rising death tolls after a brief period when death rates had slowed.
 Economists studying the issue discuss the ever-rising economic costs.
 Medical professionals research how to best treat pain without over prescribing opioids.
 Legislatures debate new laws to address the issue.

 - Benzodiazepines are as addictive and dangerous as opioids and the number of people taking those drugs is on the rise.

-- A mixture of opioids and benzos is the most common drug combination in cases where an overdose death involved two or more drugs.
+- A mixture of opioids and benzos is the most common drug combination (90% in one study) in cases where an overdose death involved two or more drugs.

-- Only 10 percent of Americans with opioid problems get treatment.
+- Only 10 percent of Americans with a substance use disorder get treatment.

 - In 2020, opioid overdoses killed 939 Colorado residents.
 That’s more than 78 people a month, or 18 people a week.